Nishakm1234/Phishing_Detection_Using_Python/README.md

 ## Mail Information Extractor
 The "Mail Info Extracter" folder contains the code to extract the the essential information from an unread email.
 ### Note:
-This particular folder contains three codes.It should be made sure that all the three codes should be contained in a single folder.On running the main.py,a folder named "data" is created within which all the extracted information is stored.
+This particular folder contains three codes.It should be made sure that all the three codes should be contained in a single folder along with the csv file "train1".
+Also a folder named "Data" should be created within the existing folder.
+On running the "Main.py" the files are created within Data folder with all the extracted mail information.
+Among these "Status" contains the status of the URLs present in the mail.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.